 |8 pm - 10 pm||Shi, Focke, Huang|

 The Society of Physics Students offers mentor tutoring to students taking basic Physics courses.
 Email SPS for more details.

 When: Sunday, Monday, Tuesday & Wednesday from 8 - 10 PM

 Location: Technological Institute, Room HG04 (enter through HG10)

 The room is open to all calculus, chemistry and physics students looking for a constructive and helpful environment in which to work on math, chem and physics problems.
 It is staffed by experienced undergraduate peer tutors for students needing help in the following courses:

 Math 212, 213, 214, 220, 224, and 230

 Physics 130 and 135

-Tutoring starts the second week of classes and runs through final exam week.
+Tutoring starts the second week of classes and runs through reading week.

 Undergraduates seeking more extensive, individualized help with physics, astronomy or math can be referred to private graduate student or postdoctoral tutors.
 This information is provided for public convenience and is not a service provided by the department.
 The decision to use any particular private tutor, including any individuals who respond to your request, rest solely with the hiring party.
 Northwestern University does not warrant, endorse, or guarantee the quality, appropriateness, or any other aspect of any service provided by a private tutor.